mpkarlo/mj113/README.md

   slowest in the reverse (down).
 Lateral movement (side-to-side) is somewhere in between.
 The player should also be able to activate booster jets that allow quick burst movement in a single direction.
+- **Energy** - The player has a reserve of energy used by his ship.
+This energy is consumed based on the use of boosters, abilities and weapons.
+  Different subsystems consume energy at different rates.
+The player must learn to manage his energy economy to be effective.

 ## Limitation